Devi Gita: Philosophy

 The Goddess is described by the text as a "universal, cosmic energy" resident within each individual, weaving in the terminology of Samkhya school of Hindu philosophy.
 It is full of Advaita Vedanta ideas, emphasizing its ambiguity, misrepresenting all dualities, and treating the interconnected oneness of the soul of all beings with Brahman as liberating knowledge.
 The Bhakti concept of the Devi Gita portion of this Purana is influenced by the Bhagavad Gita, and shares similarities with the Vaishnava concepts of devotion to Krishna found in the Bhagavata Purana.
 A special type of devotion called para bhakti is mentioned here as the highest way of realizing the supreme goddess.

-SDB 07.37.11:12 original Sanskrit:

-SDB 07.37.13:14 original Sanskrit:

 Translations

 There are several separate translations of Devi Gita.